Shankar Dayal Sharma: Vajpayee government (16 May 1996 – 28 May 1996)

 In the general elections of 1996, no party got a majority in Parliament but the Bharatiya Janata Party emerged the largest party winning 160 seats out of 543.
 The ruling Congress party came second with 139 seats.
-On 15 May 1996, Sharma invited Atal Bihari Vajpayee, as the leader of the single largest party, to be Prime Minister on the condition that he prove his majority on the floor of the house before 31 May.
+On 15 May 1996, Sharma invited Atal Bihari Vajpayee, as the leader of the single largest party, to be the prime minister on the condition that he prove his majority on the floor of the house before 31 May.
 Vajpayee and a cabinet of 11 ministers were sworn in the following day.
 President Sharma addressed the new parliament on 24 May.
-The motion for vote of confidence was taken up and discussed on 27 and 28th May.
+The motion for vote of confidence was taken up and discussed on 27 and 28 May.
 However, before the motion could be put to vote, Vajpayee announced his resignation.
 The government lasted only 13 days, the shortest in India's history.

-President Sharma’s decision of selecting Vajpayee as Prime Minister drew criticism from several quarters.
-Unlike presidents Venkataraman or Reddy who had asked prime ministerial candidates to produce lists of their supporting MPs, thus satisfying themselves that the prime ministers appointed would be able to win a vote of confidence, Sharma had made no such demands of Vajpayee and had appointed him solely by the principle of inviting the leader of the largest party in parliament.
-Also, unlike president Venkataraman, Sharma issued no press communiqués outlining the rationale for his decision.
-The Communist parties criticized Sharma’s decision as he had been elected president with their backing but had chosen to invite their ideological opponent to be the Prime Minister.
+President Sharma's decision of selecting Vajpayee as prime minister drew criticism from several quarters.
+Unlike presidents Ramaswamy Venkataraman or Neelam Sanjiva Reddy who had asked prime ministerial candidates to produce lists of their supporting MPs, thus satisfying themselves that the prime ministers appointed would be able to win a vote of confidence, Sharma had made no such demands of Vajpayee and had appointed him solely by the principle of inviting the leader of the largest party in Parliament.
+Also, unlike President Venkataraman, Sharma issued no press communiqués outlining the rationale for his decision.
+The Communist parties criticized Sharma's decision as he had been elected president with their backing but had chosen to invite their ideological opponent to be the prime minister.

-Sharma’s decision to invite Vajpayee has been attributed to the fact that no party had staked their claim to form the government and the United Front, a coalition of thirteen parties, took time to decide on their leader and in getting the Congress party to extend its support to them.
-Sharma’s deadline of two weeks given to Vajpayee to prove his majority was much shorter than the time given to prime ministers in previous instances and was a move to discourage horse trading.
+Sharma's decision to invite Vajpayee has been attributed to the fact that no party had staked their claim to form the government and the United Front, a coalition of thirteen parties, took time to decide on their leader and in getting the Congress party to extend its support to them.
+Sharma's deadline of two weeks given to Vajpayee to prove his majority was much shorter than the time given to prime ministers in previous instances and was a move to discourage horse trading.